-The compiler must set the default_action to NoAction (and also insert it into the list of actions) for tables that do not define the default_action property.
-This is consistent with the semantics given in Section 13.2.1.3.
-Hence, all tables can be thought of as having a default_action property, either implicitly or explicitly.
+The compiler must set the default\action to NoAction (and also insert it into the list of actions) for tables that do not define the default\action property.
+Hence, all tables can be thought of as having a default\action property, either implicitly or explicitly.

-In addition, tables may contain architecture-specific properties (see Section 13.2.1.6).
+In addition, tables may contain architecture-specific properties (see Section 14.2.1.6).

-A property marked as const cannot be changed dynamically by the control-plane.
-The key, actions, and size properties are always constant, so the const keyword is not needed for these.
+A property marked as const cannot be changed dynamically by the control plane.
+The key, actions, and size properties cannot be modified so the const keyword is not needed for these.

-13.2.1.
+14.2.1.
 Table properties

-13.2.1.1.
-Keys The key is a table property which specifies the data plane values that should be used to look up an entry.
-A key is a list of pairs of the form (e : m), where e is an expression that describes the data to be matched in the table, and m is a match_kind constant that describes the algorithm used to perform the lookup (see Section 7.1.3).
+14.2.1.1.
+Keys The key is a table property which specifies the data-plane values that should be used to look up an entry.
+A key is a list of pairs of the form (e : m), where e is an expression that describes the data to be matched in the table, and m is a match\kind that describes the algorithm used to perform the lookup (see Section 7.1.3).

 '''

 keyElementList

 : / empty /

 | keyElementList keyElement

 ;

 keyElement

-: expression ':' name optAnnotations ';'
+: expression ":" name optAnnotations ";"

 ;

 '''